RATE: Causal Explainability of Reward Models with Imperfect Counterfactuals

-\paragraph{Real World Reward Models} We select several of the top-performing reward models from RewardBench \citep{lambert2024rewardbenchevaluatingrewardmodels} and evaluate them using both RATE and the naive method across a variety of attributes and datasets: IMDB \citep{maas-EtAl:2011:ACL-HLT2011}, ELI5 \citep{eli5_lfqa}, HelpSteer \citep{wang2023helpsteer}.
-Randomly sampled rewrites with associated rewards are shown in \Cref{appendix:rewrite_examples}, along with details for designing rewrite instructions.
+We select several of the top-performing reward models from RewardBench \citep{lambert2024rewardbenchevaluatingrewardmodels} and evaluate them using both RATE and the naive method across a variety of attributes and datasets: IMDB \citep{maas-EtAl:2011:ACL-HLT2011}, ELI5 \citep{eli5_lfqa}, HelpSteer \citep{wang2023helpsteer}.

 \Cref{fig:naive} shows the estimated response of each reward model to each attribute.